Xilinx/Vitis-Tutorials/Hardware_Acceleration/Design_Tutorials/10-get_moving_with_alveo/06-meet-the-other-shoe.md

 ## Key Takeaways

-- I’ve said it before and I’ll say it again: simple O(N) will never win.
+- I have said it before and I will say it again: simple O(N) will never win.

 But despair not!
-Now it’s time to look at something real.
+Now it is time to look at something real.

 Read [**Example 7:** Image Resizing with Vitis Vision](./07-image-resizing-with-vitis-vision.md)

 <p class="sphinxhide" align="center"><sub>Copyright © 2020–2023 Advanced Micro Devices, Inc</sub></p>